PetCaseFinder

 Plain-English summary

-A 17-year-old female pony was brought in because her facial bones had been getting bigger over the past nine months.
-Tests showed she had high calcium levels in her blood, low phosphorus levels, and high amounts of parathyroid hormone, leading to a diagnosis of primary hyperparathyroidism (a condition where the parathyroid glands produce too much hormone).
-The best treatment for this condition is usually surgery to remove the affected gland, but the owners chose not to proceed with that option.
-Unfortunately, due to the poor outlook for her health, the pony was euthanized, and further examination after her passing did not reveal any issues with the parathyroid tissue.
-This case highlights the challenges in diagnosing and treating primary hyperparathyroidism in horses.
+A 17-year-old pony mare was brought in because her facial bones had been getting larger over the past nine months.
+Tests showed she had high calcium levels and other signs of primary hyperparathyroidism, a condition where the parathyroid glands produce too much hormone.
+The recommended treatment is usually surgery to remove the affected gland, but her owners chose not to proceed with that option.
+Unfortunately, due to the poor outlook for her condition, the pony was euthanized.

 Abstract